Lauricenia/Unit_2_Project_Lauricenia/README.md

    ```

  ## 8 lcds
- -This program forms numbers from 0 to 1 with the leds using boolean logic. (ended up not being used but helped in the understanding of binary)
+ -This program forms numbers from 0 to 1 with the leds using boolean logic.
+(This program ended up not being used but helped in the understanding of binary)

  ![](8lcd.gif)

  *Fig. 10- the 8 lcd*

  ```.sh